BasicWolf/zblog/src/content/articles/2022_03_19_hexarchi_di_python_part_2.rst

 First the service gets the ``VotingUser`` which is supposed to vote for the article.
 Next, the user votes for the article.
-In the end, the service checks whether user has successfully vote and persist the user state.
+Last, the service checks whether user has successfully voted and persist the user state.

 .. note::